Neurological - Case 2

 Ideas, Concerns & Expectations

-The patient is concerned that his memory problems may be a sign of a more serious underlying condition, such as Alzheimer's disease.
-He is worried about the potential impact on his work and personal life and is seeking a thorough evaluation and appropriate treatment.
+The patient is concerned that the seizures may be a sign of a more serious underlying condition and is seeking a proper diagnosis and treatment plan.

 Case Presentation